 Important changes to trust law

-The Trusts Act 2019 will come into full force on 30 January 2021 following the 18-month transition period.
+The Trusts Act 2019 came into full force on 30 January 2021 following the 18-month transition period.
 The purpose of the Trusts Act is to restate and reform New Zealand trust law by—

 • setting out the core principles of the law relating to express trusts